 Bottger Mansion

 Bottger Mansion is a gorgeous Old Town getaway on Route 66 in walking distance to Plaza Vieja.
-Bottger Mansion was established in 1912 by Charles Bottger, making it older than the Route itself!
+Bottger Mansion was established in 1912 by Charles Bottger, making it older than Route 66.
 This cozy bed-and-breakfast provides complimentary breakfast to fuel your visit in Albuquerque– did somebody say blue corn pancakes?

 Photo courtesy of Bottger Mansion.